stasim101/ERP/README.md

 ## Sales and Distribution

-MM Module consists of multiple workflows to perform various tasks of Materials Management.
-Few common tasks of MM are mentioned below.
+SD Module consists of multiple workflows to perform various tasks ofSales and Distribution.
+Few common tasks of SD are mentioned below.

  - Master Data